m4ld3r/NickMalder073/README.md

 About Me:
 </h3>

-- My name is Baturin Nilita and I'm beginner in .Net & C++ developer from Krasnodar, Russia
+- My name is Baturin Nilita and I'm beginner DevOPS from Krasnodar, Russia

 - :telescope: I’m studing in KubSU University on Faculty of Mathematics and learning Asp.Net Core, also I'm writing my telegram-bot and developing my mail server